-Last week we helped you determine your child’s sensory profile, or individual differences (“I”).
+Last week we helped you determine your child’s sensory profile, or part of their individual differences (‘I’).
 We need to keep these differences in mind in every step of setting up a DIR/Floortime program for your child and especially in implementing it.

 The next step in implementing a program for your child will involve using the DIR/Floortime checklist to determine where your child is developmentally (‘D’).
 This will help you target your interactions with your child within your warm, safe, and nurturing relationship (‘R’).

-Recall that neurotypical children acquire these functional emotional developmental capacities from birth through to age 4 or 5, but in children with developmental differences they happen at a much slower rate and usually much later.
+Recall that neurotypical children acquire these functional emotional developmental capacities from birth through to age 4 or 5, but in children with developmental differences they can happen at a much slower rate and/or much later.

 Click here to see the Functional Emotional Developmental Capacities basic chart

 Look at the first functional emotional developmental capacity (FEDC).
-We want to see your child having shared attention with you and being regulated.
+We want to see your child having shared attention and interest with you while being regulated.
 In order to do this, we need to know in what environment the child is most comfortable.

 If certain sensations are unpleasant for your child, they will find it too difficult to share attention with you because they will be distracted and won’t be able to regulate their emotions.
 They will seem to be unavailable to us because they are struggling to process sensory input.

 This stage is often the greatest challenge for parents.
 However, Dr. Greenspan never met a child they couldn’t engage in some way.
 You should know best how to comfort your child and avoid what sets them off.
 If you don’t, you need to keep searching, as described in detail a few weeks ago.

-Shared attention and regulation is the cornerstone of working with a child in the DIR model.
-It is very challenging to move a child up the developmental ladder if they are finding it too challenging to have shared attention with us and remain regulated.
+Shared attention and regulation is the cornerstone for doing Floortime with a child in the DIR model.
+It is very challenging to move a child long the developmental ladder if they are finding it too challenging to have shared attention with us and remain regulated.